mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 * [Makefile](/textbook/tools/make): to put things together
 * pdflatex: to output as a pdf file.

-I hope you liked this tutorial and use it in the future!
+We hope you liked this tutorial and use it in the future!